 After learning of this defiant display of false superiority, the Goddess of both War and Wisdom had to see for herself if this mortal girl was indeed so daring as to intimate that she was greater than the very Gods.
 Upon descending from the Heavens, Athena masked her divinity and assumed human form.

-The Goddess entered The Weave disguised as a kindly natured, wrinkled crone who was very advanced in human years.
+The Goddess entered The Weave disguised as a kindly natured, wrinkled crone who appeared very advanced in years.
 As Athena slowly shuffled into the gallery in the form of a frail old woman, Arachne approached the concealed deity and asked in her general direction rather disingenuously, “Can I help you?”

-“Owls?
-No one weaves owl scenes anymore.
-Phoenix imagery is what’s hot these days.
-Fire Birds are what you see on the latest models of luxury chariot and are the only design of choice in tunic high fashion.”
-Arachne retorted.
+“Owls?”
+Arachne interrupted.
+“No one weaves owl scenes anymore.
+Phoenix imagery is what’s hot nowadays.
+Fire Birds are what you see on the latest models of luxury chariot and the icon of choice among the most exclusively expensive designers in tunic high fashion this season.” the girl retorted.

 “That may be so”, the crone feigned in agreement, “but the owl is the favored animal of the great goddess whom our fair city is named after, Athena, and...”

 Arachne once again loudly interrupted Athena in mid-sentence as she threw her head back and laughed with arrogant derision.

 “Here we go again!”
 The girl marveled in mocking disbelief.
 “Yet another one wasting their time and energy trying to please those nothings from the past, the great and mighty “Gods”.
 Look around, Lady!
 This amazing gallery and everything in it is here because of me and my incredible talent and not because of some dusty old goddess or me weaving pictures of her furball coughing birds.”